zaproxy/zaproxy/SensitiveDataMasking(README).md

 # Sensitive Data Masking – Summary of Code Changes

-This document summarizes the code changes made in this branch/PR compared to the ZAP upstream baseline you started from.
+This document summarizes the code changes made in this branch/PR compared to the ZAP upstream baseline I started from.

 Masking is disabled by default and needs to be enabled in Tools -> Options -> Sensitive data (tab in left of window pane of options menu)
 ## 1. Added new parameter class for storing masking settings